 Dining at the Walt Disney World Swan

 There are quite a few options for dining here.
 The Swan itself has character dining in the evening at Garden Grove or you can forgo the characters and get breakfast and lunch daily here.
-The characters also make their appearance on the weekends for breakfast, so if you’re looking for a character meal without having to get through bag check lines at the Parks, they’ve got you covered.
+The characters also make their appearance on the weekends for breakfast, so if you’re looking for a character meal without having to use a park ticket, they’ve got you covered.

 Transportation at the Walt Disney World Swan